-Developments containing a total of 25 or more residential units in all phases in the R-1, R-3, R-4, and residential portions of NC districts shall provide an undisturbed 25 foot perimeter landscape buffer in accordance with the following standards:
+Developments containing a total of 25 or more residential units in all phases in the R-1, R-3, and R-4 districts shall provide a 25 foot perimeter landscape buffer in accordance with the following standards:

-- A. The undisturbed 25 foot landscape buffer shall be placed along the exterior perimeter of the entire development including those that front existing public streets. - B. When the current vegetation does not meet or vegetation does not exist, the landscape buffer shall, at a minimum, consist of trees placed every 20 to 30 feet on center and 10 shrubs per tree evenly spaced or clustered throughout the buffer. - C. Landscaped berms may be used along public street frontages to provide additional screening to the standards in this section.
-Berms shall be a minimum 6 feet in height. - D. Existing vegetation may be used to fulfill the buffer requirements and existing trees are required to be preserved within the perimeter buffer area. - E. The landscape buffer shall be held in common ownership outside of deeded lots unless a homeowners' association does not exist for the development.
+- A. The 25 foot landscape buffer shall be placed along the exterior perimeter of the entire development including those that front existing public streets. - B. The landscape buffer shall, at a minimum, consist of trees placed every 20 to 30 feet on center and 10 shrubs per tree evenly spaced or clustered throughout the buffer. - C. Landscaped berms may be used along public street frontages to provide additional screening to the standards in this section.
+Berms shall be a minimum 6 feet in height. - D. Existing vegetation may be used to fulfill the buffer requirements and existing trees are encouraged to be preserved within the perimeter buffer area. - E. The landscape buffer shall be held in common ownership outside of deeded lots unless a homeowners' association does not exist for the development.
 In such cases, the buffer may be placed on individual deeded lots but shall be placed in a permanent conservation easement as described in Section 8.12.